East Twickenham Centenial Group

 Richmond upon Thames' forgotten story from the First World War.

 Richmond upon Thames has a unique history.
-Our area gave a home to 6000 1WW Belgian Refugees: so many that they changed the face of our town and made parts of them entirely Belgian.
+Our area gave a home to 6000 1WW Belgian Refugees: so many that they changed the face of our towns and made parts of them entirely Belgian.

 When the war ended, the Belgians "melted like snow, leaving so little trace", and by 1945 they were completely forgotten.
 Their story has come to light by sheer chance.